NeoGeographyToolkit/StereoPipeline/docs/tools/dem_mosaic.rst

 --t_srs <string>
-    Specify the output projection as a GDAL projection string (WKT, GeoJSON, or PROJ.4).
+    Specify the output projection as a GDAL projection string (WKT, GeoJSON, or PROJ).
 If not provided, use the one from the first DEM to be mosaicked.

 --t_projwin <double double double double>
     Limit the mosaic to this region, with the corners given in